 1/2 teaspoon table salt (fine salt not coarse)

 6 large (about 2 1/4 pounds) very ripe bananas, (preferably overripe)*

 8 tablespoons (1 stick) unsalted butter, melted and cooled slightly

 2 large eggs, slightly beaten

-3/4 cup packed light brown
+3/4 cup packed light brown sugar

 1 teaspoon pure vanilla extract

 1/2 cup walnuts or pecans, toasted and coarsely chopped

 2 teaspoons granulated sugar (to top the unbaked loaf)

 * To ripen bananas, allow green or yellow bananas to ripen at room temperature until the skin is covered with brown spots.
 Do not even think of making banana bread with anything less than very ripe, heavily speckled fruit - unless you are fine with a bland loaf.